k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/01_hardware_requirements_introduction.md

 The articles in this section present hardware, software, and operating system requirements for Fabric and TDM 7.xx installations.

-Separate requirements are presented when working in a Development/Quality Assurance environment, versus when working in a Production environment.
+The requirements for working in a Development/Quality Assurance environment are different from those aimed at working in a Production environment.
 It is assumed that the reader is familiar with Fabric and/or TDM.

 ### DIAGRAM